jae1911/sitecontent/content/wiki/misc/resonite.md

 - `-SteamVR` - Launches the game with SteamVR
 - `-RiftTouch` - Launches the game with Oculus rift + touch controllers
 - `-Screen` - Launches the game in desktop mode
-- `-Screen360` - Launches the game in desktop mode with 360 projection on
 - `-SkipIntroTutorial` - Skips the tutorial on first uninitialized game launch
 - `-DoNotAutoLoadHome` - Avoids loading your cloud home
 - `-RepairDatabase` - Repairs the database